kianwasabi/Detect_Pattern_in_Image/README.md

 Not perfect, but done.

 ## Built with:
-Matlab - Required: Image Processing Toolbox
+Matlab - Required: Image Processing

-## Author:
-Kian David Warias